HigherOrder/nodeServerArchitecture/README.md

 All code is unit tested using Sinon, Mocha.

-We try to have more than 95% code coverage for our service layer.
+We try to have more than 97% code coverage for our service layer.

-We use GULP for automation
+We use GULP for automation and code coverage reports

 ## Release History